 Approximately two to four hours.

-Most commonly patients are placed under general anesthesia.
-This procedure can also be performed with a regional nerve block obtained with local anesthetic agents.
+Most commonly patients are placed under general anaesthesia.
+This procedure can also be performed with a regional nerve block obtained with local anaesthetic agents.

 Either is possible and depends on the patient’s health and the doctor’s preference.

 POSSIBLE SIDE EFFECTS

 Temporary discomfort, low back pain, post-operative swelling, soreness or tenderness in the surrounding areas, numbness of abdominal skin and bruising are possible side effects.